arcedr/causalmixtures/README.md

 ## About the Package

-The R package `causalmixtures` consists of three parts: `BKMR-CMA` for Bayesian Kernel Machine Regression-Causal Mediation Analysis, and `MI-BKMR` for Multiple Imputation BKMR.
+The R package `causalmixtures` consists of two parts: `BKMR-CMA` for Bayesian Kernel Machine Regression-Causal Mediation Analysis, and `MI-BKMR` for Multiple Imputation BKMR.